-Dr. Catherine A. Simmons is a Professor and the Director of the Master of Social Work program at the UCCS College of Public Service (CPS).
+Dr. Catherine A. Simmons is a Professor and the Social Work Department Chair at the UCCS College of Public Service (CPS).

 Dr. Simmons received her Ph.D. in Social Work from the University of Texas at Arlington (2006), her MSW from Delaware State University (1996), her MEd from Wilmington College (1996), and her BA in Psychology from the University of Delaware (1993).
 She also holds the LCSW credential (CO, TN, & TX).